-To help applicants prepare and submit their proposals, EIT Community NEB will host an online information session after the Callis published.
-This online information event will cover the Call content, scope and challenges, requirements, timeline, evaluation process and criteria, financial aspects, and online submission steps related to the Call.
+To help applicants prepare and submit their proposals, EIT Community NEB will host an online information session after the publication of the Call.
+This online information event will cover the Call content, scope and challenges, requirements, timeline, evaluation process and criteria, financial aspects, and online submission steps in relation to the Call.

-Please find details below to register for the webinar, please fill in the registration form: https://forms.office.com/e/eHXPgFyMKk
+Please find details below to register for the webinar, please fill in the registration form: https://forms.office.com/e/e3QSVvXTkc